sjproctor/rails_challenges/wildlife_tracker/README.md

-#### Story: As the consumer, I want to see a status code of 422 when a post request can not be completed because of validation errors. (done)
+#### Story: As the consumer, I want to see a status code of 422 when a post request can not be completed because of validation errors.
 - Add a request spec for each validation case

 ```ruby